mycoville/trackey-tracking/README.md

 # trackey-tracking
-A DnD initiative tracking system built with vanilla HTML, CSS and vanilla JS.
+A DnD initiative tracking system built with vanilla JavaScript.